MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/plan-security-antivirus.md

 This article outlines antivirus exclusions that relate to System Center Orchestrator.

+>[!NOTE]
-An incorrect exclusion may prevent some potentially dangerous programs from being detected.
+>An incorrect exclusion may prevent some potentially dangerous programs from being detected.

 We don't recommend that you rely on exclusions that are based on any process executables for Orchestrator servers.

 ## Exclusions by process executable